willcrichton/rust-book/src/ch17-05-design-challenge.md

 > Select each design option that satisfies the following requirement:
 >
-> **Requirement:** The configuration reference must be sharable between multiple threads.
+> **Requirement:** The configuration reference must be shareable between multiple threads.
 >
 > **Answer:**
 >